dev-retro/.github/profile/README.md

 # RetroDev
-The RetroCade project provides open source emulated platform libraries.
+The RetroDev project provides open source emulated platform libraries.

 ## Goals
 The goal for RetroDev is to create and maintain emulation libraries (known as platform libraries) for various gaming platforms.